-Source of Food grains, variety across the nation, famines in the past, the need for self-sufficiency, role of government in food security, procurement of food grains, overflowing of granaries and people without food, public distribution system, role of cooperatives in food security (foodgrains, milk, and vegetables ration shops, cooperative shops, two-three examples as case studies) (Chapter 4)
+Source of Foodgrains, variety across the nation, famines in the past, the need for self-sufficiency, the role of government in food security, procurement of food grains, overflowing of granaries and people without food, public distribution system, the role of cooperatives in food security (foodgrains, milk, and vegetable ration shops, cooperative shops, two-three examples as case studies) (Chapter 4)

 List of Map Items

 NCERT CBSE Class 9 History